iamsniffles/serverless-etl-demo/README.md

 # Serverless ETL Demo

-An example how to orchestrate multiple AWS lambda functions to do basic ETL process via AWS Step Functions.
+An example how to orchestrate multiple AWS lambda functions to do basic ETL process via AWS Step Functions triggered by API Gateway.

+## How To

 To reproduce this demo: